 - swirled through buttercream

-This luscious, smooth Blood Orange Curd can be the tangy, sweet and rich addition to so many treats and being that it keeps so well in the fridge and takes around 15 minutes to make, why not take advantage of the jewel-like blood oranges when they show up.
+This luscious, smooth orange curd can be the tangy, sweet and rich addition to so many treats and being that it keeps so well in the fridge and takes around 15 minutes to make, why not take advantage of the jewel-like blood oranges when they show up.

 If they aren’t in season where you are, there’s no need to wait, just use regular oranges, lemons, limes, grapefruit – whatever takes your fancy.